Doctor of Philosophy in Health Studies

 24 semester credit hours of Health Studies required course work.

-9 semester credit hours from one of three focal areas: higher education, population health, or environmental health.
+9 semester credit hours from one of two focal areas: higher education or population health.

 6 semester credit hours of research methods and 6 semester credit hours of statistics.
 Students pursuing research in qualitative research must also take a qualitative research methods course in addition to these 6 semester credit hours.